Imran Khan takes Jibe to Gennir, says he should have given himself the title of "King" instead of the field marshal - ExBulletin

 Imran Khan takes Jibe to Gennir, says he should have given himself the title of “King” instead of the field marshal

+The current situation reflects that the very spirit of democracy is crushed.
+When you send the message that the greater the thief, the more justice the office will bury you.
+The NAB still has a file against (president) Asif Zardaris sister involving five apartments registered under the names of the employees.
+She is abroad and no one dares to question.
+Shahbaz Sharif was accused in a case of money laundering of 22 billion PKR, but he was appointed Prime Minister, he said.

-Khan also said that over the past three years, Pakistan's moral and constitutional framework had been completely destroyed.
+Khan also said that over the past three years, the moral and constitutional framework of Pakistans had been completely destroyed.

 He said he received information on drone attacks in Khyber Pakhtunkhwa areas and ordered the government of Khyber Pakhtunkhwa to officially file a demonstration with the federal government and take immediate action to stop these drone strikes.